m36418o/d3-challenge/README.md

 ## File Content
 * index.html

 Contains the starter codes for the basic HTML page.
-Includes a <div> for SVG graphing.
+Includes a div element for SVG graphing.

 * assets